-Before each task execution the worker resets a timer on the sentinel and resets it again after execution.
-Meanwhile the the sentinel checks if the timers don't exceed the timeout amount, in which case it will terminate the worker and reincarnate a new one.
+Before each task execution the worker sets a countdown timer on the sentinel and resets it again after execution.
+Meanwhile the sentinel checks if the timers don't reach zero, in which case it will terminate the worker and reincarnate a new one.